cmadland/teaching/pages/02.edci335/01.home/09.post-2-3-highlights/item.md

 Alice, thanks for your posts!
 For some reason, your images aren't showing when I look at your site.
 Can you see them?
 The highs and lows of your experience make for compelling reading.
 I was really rooting your you and your fettuccine!
 It is possible that the chicken broth that you added to the sauce made it too salty, rather than the butter.

 ---

+<a class="embedly-card" data-card-controls="0" href="https://onlineacademiccommunity.uvic.ca/karencheunggggg/">Welcome to Karen's BLOG :D</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Karen, thanks for sharing your journey of learning Korean.
+An important thing to remember about surface learning in the SOLO taxonomy is that sometimes it is appropriate to memorize isolated facts.
+Language learning is a good example where you are trying to memorize the Korean Hangul.
+Although memorization is a low-level cognitive skill, it is not a surface approach in this case because a low-level cognitive skill is what is required for the task.

+---

+<a class="embedly-card" data-card-controls="0" href="https://onlineacademiccommunity.uvic.ca/kat335/">University of Victoria - Sign in Service</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Katja, thanks for sharing your progress and your process so far in this challenge.
+Even to my untrained eye, there is a noticeable difference in your drills; even on a single page (like the loops!).

+---

+<a class="embedly-card" data-card-controls="0" href="https://onlineacademiccommunity.uvic.ca/adogsproject/2019/05/23/blog-post-2-learning-challenge/">University of Victoria - Sign in Service</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Noor, your adventures in baking seem delicious!
+Can you tell me about how the readings informed your practice over the last couple weeks?
+I've never heard of Injera, but it looks delicious!

+---

+<a class="embedly-card" data-card-controls="0" href="https://onlineacademiccommunity.uvic.ca/uvicthebest/">University of Victoria - Sign in Service</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

+Thanks for sharing your process related to your group's work on the blueprint and learning resource.
+Reflecting on the process itself is an excellent way to improve your effectiveness as a (member of a) group as you work towards the goals.

+---

+<a class="embedly-card" data-card-controls="0" href="https://onlineacademiccommunity.uvic.ca/335blog/">University of Victoria - Sign in Service</a>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>